jonmorrissmith/RpiTrainDisplay/README.md

 ```
 ## API and Font Configuration
 ```
-APIURL                   \\ full URL for train data (i.e with the https:// header) APIkey                   \\ the API key (if you need one, which you will for Rail Data Marketplace) Rail_Data_Marketplace    \\ If set to Yes will use the Rail Data Marketplace API
+APIURL                   \\ full URL for Network Rail data (i.e with the https:// header) APIkey                   \\ Any API key you need to use (applied using x-apikey:)
+Rail_Data_Marketplace    \\ If set to Yes will use the Rail Data Marketplace URL (and over-ride APIURL).
 ```
 ## Font configuration
 ```